Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/8.6/Breaking-79243-RemoveL10n_modeMergeIfNotBlank.rst

 The upgrade wizard executes the following field usages:

 * inline children, pointing to `sys_file_reference`:
-  file references are localized for the the localization, if missing there
+  file references are localized for the localization, if missing there
 * group fields, basically not using MM intermediate tables: value is cloned to the accordant field in the localization, if empty there
 * any other field type: